End-of-Life Issues and Care Planning

 Managing property and finances can become challenging near the end of your life.
 Bills, taxes, investment decisions, and business considerations never cease to pile up.

-Yet many people lose the ability to handle their affairs or lose track of them as healthcare decisions take priority.
+Yet many people lose the ability to handle their affairs or lose track of them as health care decisions take priority.
 You can prepare to deal with these issues as well.

 Giving someone durable financial power of attorney is an option.
 If you become incapacitated, a designated person can manage your financial affairs.
+Doing so also protects your family from having to deal with the hassle of living probate.

 They will be able to take actions like:

-- Manage your real estate and investments
+- Managing your real estate and investments

-- Access your financial records
+- Accessing your financial records

-- Buy insurance for you
+- Buying insurance for you

-- Collect retirement benefits
+- Collecting retirement benefits

-- Pay for health insurance
+- Paying for health insurance

 Creating Trusts and Handling Costs